Build your own React clone in a matter of minutes.

 - Primitive VDOM rendering: Primitives — like strings, numbers, booleans and nulls — are turned into plain text nodes.

 - Complex VDOM rendering: Nodes with string tag are turned into DOM elements with recursively rendered children.

 - Component VDOM rendering: Nodes with function tag are handled separately — don’t pay much attention to that part, we are going to implement it later.

-Second CodePen playground is available here — it demonstrates rendering algorithm in action.
+Second live playground is available here — it demonstrates a small example of rendering process.

 Patching is a process of reconciliation of existing DOM with a freshly built VDOM tree.